network-compression-threshold

 network-compression-threshold=-1

-The network compression threshold is the size in bytes beyond which packets start to be compressed by the minecraft server.
+The network compression threshold is the size in bytes beyond which packets start to be compressed by the minecraft server server.

 So, if you set it to 512, any packet larger than 512 bytes will be compressed before being sent to the client over the internet.